 OMAHA, NE — To make room for expanding over-the-air transmissions like cell phones, nearly 1,000 TV stations around the country that broadcast over the airwaves are being required by law to move their signal to a new frequency.
 KMTV 3, the CBS affiliate in Omaha, is one of them.
 You won’t be able to see KMTV 3 programming at all – shows like NCIS, FBI, Blue Bloods, and KMTV 3 News Now, until you rescan your TV to find the station’s new location.
 That’s why it’s necessary to rescan.
-Viewers who watch KMTV 3 with an antenna (not through a cable or streaming service) will need to rescan their TVs on June 21 to pick up KMTV 3’s improved signal.
+Viewers who watch KMTV 3 with an antenna (not through a cable or streaming service) need to rescan their TVs to pick up KMTV 3’s improved signal.

 According to KMTV 3’s Director of Engineering, Matt Highwood, rescanning your TV is easy.

 “Rescanning is essentially telling your TV to find all the available channels in your area.
 You can access your TV’s rescan function by pressing the menu button on your remote control.
 To scan, navigate to the ‘scan’ or ‘autotune’ function.
 If you’re watching on an older analog, non-HD television, you’ll need to rescan the converter box,” Highwood said.